UTCN-SoftwareDesignLab/final-project-MarianSandor/README.md

 * Create configurations on request from customers

 ### Customer
-* View pc parts and configurations made for him.
+* View pc parts and configurations made for him
+* Request help for bulding a configuration
 * Download pdf report of a configuration
-* Order parts and receive confirmation email.
+* Order parts and receive confirmation email

 ## Features
 * CRUD